Gorham, ME Demographics

 A map of Gorham's Population by Race

-Of the 155 places in Maine, Gorham is the 19th most populous.
+Gorham is ranked the 19th most populous place in Maine, out of 155 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Gorham was ranked the 19th most populous place in the 2020 Census.

 Gorham's White Population